pbaille/types/README.md

 If you think that defrecord is great and you want the same for vectors, sets and lists, you're in the right place.

+I think the clojurescript side of things is more complete that the clojure side.

 Alpha quality, contributions are welcome

 ## Declaration